ScribblerCoder/luigi/ctf-scripts/crypto/README.md

-xor.py          - famous challenge where hex is xored with the flag format New_Caeser.py   - solution to a picoCTF challenge called new_caeser
+xor.py          - famous challenge where hex is xored with the flag format<br />
+New_Caeser.py   - solution to a picoCTF challenge called new_caeser